apache/qpid-protonj2/protonj2-client-docs/Configuration.md

 The ConnectionOptions object exposes a set of configuration options for the underlying I/O transport layer known as the TransportOptions which allows for fine grained configuration of network level options.

+     ConnectionOptions connectionOptions = new ConnectionOptions();
+     connectionOptions.username("user");
+     connectionOptions.password("pass");
+     connectionOptions.transportOptions.allowNativeIO(false);
+     Connection connection = client.connect(serverHost, serverPort, connectionOptions);

+The following transport layer options are available for configuration when creating a new **Connection**.

 + **transportOptions.sendBufferSize** default is 64k
 + **transportOptions.receiveBufferSize** default is 64k
 + **transportOptions.trafficClass** default is 0